-It’s expected of you and everyone in the LSE community to take part in Consent.Ed.
+It is expected of you and everyone in the LSE community to take part in Consent.Ed.

-All students are expected to complete the Consent.Ed online course before coming to campus.
+All students are expected to complete the online Consent.Ed course before coming to campus.

-Consent.Ed sessions will be held on campus and in all LSE halls of residence in the first few weeks of term.
+The sessions will be held on campus and in all LSE halls of residence in the first few weeks of term.
 All residents are expected to attend if they feel able to.